Hector839/Mayhem-3-Zero-Hour/README.md

 Outposts:
+- new perk 'Wellfare': +3 growth rate, +15% maximum population, double food consumption and incompatible with the no food perk.
+- this one is more interesting than it looks at first because its a flat bonus which doesn't deteriorate on high pop levels like your natural growth.
+Helpful to maintain population and ship production on a high level, especially when building capships.
+But you are paying that with even another shipyard perk and the Outpost will burn extra food that you cannot sell anymore.
 - increased Waste generation & Energy Cells production with the Solar Panels perk by 50% (to have enough for the new 'Nomad' mobile factories)
 - reduced default production specialization limit from 50% to 20% for NPCs and the player (all crafting is more resource intensive)
 - all Outpost crafting is 4 times faster.
 This might seem extreme but its necessary for various reasons.
 New ships can roll out quickly as long as resources are still available.
 The AI knows how many resources it has left and tries to prevent excessive ship losses when it starts to run low.